CeesJol/resume/README.md

 ### Get started

-Create an account at [localhost:3000/signup].
-You API will give an error if you haven't set up the email env variables, since it tries to send a confirmation email, but that's fine as it doesn't break the application.
+Create an account at localhost:3000/signup.
+Your API will give an error if you haven't set up the email environment variables, since it tries to send a confirmation email, but that's fine as it doesn't break the application.
 The resume creation process should be straightforward.

 \* Hopefully [FDM](https://docs.fauna.com/fauna/current/integrations/fdm/) will do this for you in the future.